Our School App Stay connected on the go...

 - If at all possible, make medical appointments outside the school day

-- Sign in or out with the KS5 Learning Manager if I have permission to leave the site during the day.
+- Swipe in or out when arriving/leaving school if I have pre-authorisation to leave the site during the day

 To ensure academic success at Sixth Form I will: